SakuraBlossomTree/My-C--Notes/trees.md

 It is a binary tree where all the levels in the binary tree must be completed

-### Trasversal
+### Traversal

-Trasversal is a operation where each element in a tree is a transversed in a systematic order
+Traversal is a operation where each element in a tree is a transverses in a systematic order

 Two types of searches